Sustainable finance: Green bonds

-Green bonds are loans issued in the market by a public or private organization to finance environmentally friendly activities.
-Their issuance is growing steadily with an average growth of over 50% per year over the last five years.
-They reached $170 billion in 2018 and $523 billion in 2021.
+Green bonds are any type of bond instrument where the proceeds or an equivalent amount is exclusively applied to finance or re-finance, in part or in full, new and/or existing Green Projects.
+In other words, they are loans issued in the market by a public or private organization to finance environmentally friendly activities.
+Their growth is consistent; GSS+ (Green, Social and Sustainability bonds and Sustainability-linked bonds) reached a volume of $170 billion in 2018 and $653.5 billion in 2025.

-The aim of this type of bond (finance) is to encourage the financing of green projects by attracting investors and therefore reducing the cost of borrowing.
+The aim of this type of bond (finance) is to encourage the financing of green projects by attracting more capital to support sustainable development.
 According to empirical studies, the high demand for this type of bond provides it with a lower yield than its standard equivalent.
 Scientists recommend including this climate factor in the risk assessment of bonds.
 The aim is, on the one hand, to increase the borrowing cost of brown bonds which can fund carbon-intensive projects and de-incentivise their investment by increasing the weight of climate risk.
 On the other hand, the goal is to reduce the weight of risk of green bonds in order to stimulate investment and potentially encourage banks to reduce the interest rate of these bonds.

 From a legal point of view, green bonds are not really different from traditional bonds.
 The promises made to investors are not always included in the contract, and not often in a binding way.
 Issuers of green bonds usually follow standards and principles set by private-led organisations such as the International Capital Market Association (ICMA)'s Green Bond Principles or the label of the Climate bond initiative.
 The Paris agreement on climate change highlighted a desire to standardize reporting practices related to green bonds, in order to avoid greenwashing.
 To date, there are no regulations requiring the borrower to specify its "green" intentions in writing, however, the EU is currently developing a green bond standard which will force issuers to fund activities aligned with the EU taxonomy for sustainable activities.
 This standard is expected to be a voluntary standard, operating alongside other voluntary standards, with academics and practitioners raising the policymakers' awareness to the dangers of imposing it as a mandatory standard.